ipfs-inactive/blog/content/post/41-js-libp2p-0.23.md

 # 🏗 API Changes

-This is an informative release, no need API changes have been introduced
+This is an informative release, no new API changes have been introduced

 # 🙌🏽Want to contribute?